mbalanya/BirthdayDiscover/README.md

 ## Setup/Installation Requirements
 * Ensure you have a browser, and an internet connection
 ## Known Bugs
-The pp is still not able to fetch user input so as to perform the desired calculations
+* The pp is still not able to fetch user input so as to perform the desired calculations
+* Form validation not working effectively.
 ## Technologies Used
 The site is built on html, css and JavaScript
 ## Support and contact details